Scott Bessent: Political feuds

-Views
+Political views

 Domestic

-Bessent has characterized the present U.S. economy as a "barbell economy", explaining that while it has powerful financial and raw material sectors, it also possesses a weakened middle class.
+Bessent has characterized the present U.S. economy as a "barbell economy", explaining that while it has powerful financial and raw material sectors, it also possesses a weakened working class.
 He proposed a three-point economic plan for Trump modeled on Abenomics (lower deficit, monetary easing, and fiscal stimulus).

-Bessent opposes raising the federal minimum wage in the United States, arguing that it is "more of a statewide and regional issue".
+Bessent opposes raising the federal minimum wage in the United States, calling it "more of a statewide and regional issue".
 He supports lowering interest rates, continuing Social Security, reducing government intervention in the economy, easing Supplementary Leverage Ratio regulations on banks, and expanding nuclear power.
 He also supported the One Big Beautiful Bill Act, praising the creation of Trump Accounts.

 Bessent supports a strong dollar policy, differing from Trump and Vice President JD Vance, who have spoken in favor of a weak dollar policy.
 He has been labeled a gold bug, calling gold a historical "store of value".
-Bessent is pro-crypto and supports federal regulations on stablecoins.

-Following the plan to phase out the penny due to its negative seigniorage, Bessent expressed support for changing the composition of the nickel to cheaper materials to get production costs below 5 cents.
+Bessent is pro-crypto and supports federal regulations on stablecoins, as well as the U.S. Strategic Bitcoin Reserve.
+After the penny was phased out due to its negative seigniorage, he expressed support for changing the composition of the nickel to cheaper materials to get production costs below 5 cents.
+Bessent endorsed the creation of the proposed $250 bill.

 Bessent opposes the creation of a U.S. central bank digital currency.
-He supports the establishment of a U.S. sovereign wealth fund, and has proposed including government-sponsored enterprises in the fund.
-Bessent supports raising FDIC insurance limits on bank accounts; as of 2025 they are set at $250,000.
+He supports establishing a U.S. sovereign wealth fund, and has proposed including government-sponsored enterprises in the fund.
+He supports raising FDIC insurance limits on bank accounts; as of 2025 they are set at $250,000.
+He supports abolition of the U.S. Senate filibuster.

-Bessent proposed seeking an early confirmation of a replacement for Chair of the Federal Reserve Jerome Powell, whose term expires in May 2026, as a way to reduce Powell's influence, prompting some criticism.
+Bessent proposed seeking an early confirmation of a replacement for Chair of the Federal Reserve Jerome Powell, whose term expired in May 2026, as a way to reduce Powell's influence, prompting some criticism.
 Bessent later "walked back" the idea.